GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 Forget tedious travel guides and endless forum scrolling.
 Imagine planning the perfect Disneyland trip, equipped with data-driven insights.
 Which park offers the best experience?
 When are the crowds thinnest?
 Can you predict the best time to conquer that notoriously long queue?

-In this Hackathon, you're building your ultimate Disneyland planning tool.
+In this gHack, you're building your ultimate Disneyland planning tool.
 We've got the data: reviews from visitors across global branches, historical waiting times, and attendance figures.
 Your mission?
 Transform this raw data into actionable insights leveraging the power of AI and Data on Google Cloud.

 ![Disneyland 1](images/a5db692deef31d78.jpeg)